holonsoft/AutoPoco/README.md

 # holonsoft / AutoPoco
-AutoPoco is a highly configurable framework for the purpose of fluently building readable (test) data. holonsoft has ported this famous lib to newest version of dotnet
+AutoPoco is a highly configurable framework for the purpose of fluently building readable (test) data. holonsoft ported this famous lib to newest version of dotnet

+# New in 4.1.2
+* small bugix for TimeSpan (underflow / overflow) calculation

 # New in 4.1.1
 * support for typesafe settings via lambda chaining in USE